Giorgio Vanni: 1996–1998: Collaboration with Max Longhi and Alessandra Valeri Manera

-1999–2008: Pokémon, Dragon Ball, Cartuno and television music career
+1999–2008: Pokémon, Dragon Ball, and television success

-In 1999, they wrote Italian opening themes for Pokémon and Dragon Ball, and were used on their respective shows.
-The anime franchises became national phenomenons in Italy, as well as their Italian theme songs.
-They became two of the most iconic songs in Vanni's history.
+In 1999, Vanni and Longhi wrote the Italian opening themes for Pokémon and Dragon Ball.
+As the anime franchises became national phenomena in Italy, their respective theme songs became two of the most iconic tracks in Vanni's repertoire.

-Giorgio also met up with singer Cristina D'Avena, a popular vocalist for Italian cartoon opening themes.
-Giorgio and Max wrote for her a song titled Imbarchiamoci per un grande viaggio, the first of a long series of songs.
-During that year they also wrote Hello Sandybell, Mille emozioni tra le pagine del destino per Marie Yvonne and Una giungla di avventure per Kimba.
+Vanni also began a long-standing collaboration with singer Cristina D'Avena, the most prominent vocalist for Italian cartoon themes.
+He and Longhi wrote Imbarchiamoci per un grande viaggio for her, marking the first of many songs they would produce together.
+That same year, they also composed the themes for Hello Sandybell, Mille emozioni tra le pagine del destino per Marie Yvonne, and Una giungla di avventure per Kimba.

-In 2000, Mediaset acquired rights for the second season of Pokémon and Dragon Ball and two new songs were made for the two franchises, Pokémon: Oltre i cieli dell'avventura and What's my destiny Dragon Ball.
-The latter became more iconic than his previous one.
-In the same year, Giorgio performed his first duet with Cristina D'Avena in Rossana, the Italian name and opening of Kodomo no omocha, composed by Franco Fasano, arranged by Max Longhi and written by Alessandra Valeri Manera.
+In 2000, Mediaset acquired the rights to the second seasons of Pokémon and Dragon Ball.
+Vanni and Longhi produced two new themes: Pokémon: Oltre i cieli dell'avventura and What's my destiny Dragon Ball.
+The latter became even more popular than its predecessor.
+That year, Vanni also performed his first duet with D'Avena on Rossana, the Italian opening for Kodomo no omocha.
+The song was composed by Franco Fasano, arranged by Max Longhi, with lyrics by Alessandra Valeri Manera.

-Given the success of dance music, RTI Music produced various "remix" albums, the most famous of them being Cartuno, the first album they made in a total of four.
+Capitalizing on the popularity of dance music, RTI Music produced several remix albums, the most famous being the Cartuno series.
+Vanni and Longhi released four albums under this brand.

-In 2002, Vanni and Max Longhi became the founders of LoVa Music, a record company.
-"LoVa" may have been derived from the first two letters of Vanni and Longhi's surnames.
+In 2002, the duo founded their own record label, LoVa Music.

-In 2003, they composed Super Lover - I need you tonight, sung by Japanese group W-inds.
-This song became very successful in Japan and became platinum record.
+In 2003, they composed Super Lover - I need you tonight for the Japanese boy band W-inds.
+The song was a major success in Japan, achieving platinum certification.

-Since 2001 to 2003, Giorgio and Max wrote a number of theme songs for various cartoons and anime series, like All'arrembaggio!, Hamtaro piccoli criceti, grandi avventure, Ma che magie Doremì and Doraemon.
-They were sung by Cristina D'Avena.
-He also sung some of his opening themes, like Yu-Gi-Oh!, Detective Conan, L'incredibile Hulk, Maledetti scarafaggi and many others.
+Between 2001 and 2003, Vanni and Longhi wrote numerous themes for cartoons and anime, including All'arrembaggio!
+(One Piece), Hamtaro piccoli criceti, grandi avventure, Ma che magie Doremì, and Doraemon, all sung by Cristina D'Avena.
+Vanni also performed the vocals for several opening themes, such as Yu-Gi-Oh!, Detective Conan, L'incredibile Hulk, and Maledetti scarafaggi.

-Since 2004 to 2008, Giorgio Vanni wrote and release over fifty opening themes sung by him, like He-Man and the Masters of the Universe, Zoids, Keroro and Io credo in me, and sung by Cristina, like Mirmo and Hamtaro.
-They also had duets together in his opening themes Gadget e i Gadgettini, Pokémon Advanced and Zip e Zap.
+From 2004 to 2008, Vanni wrote and released over fifty opening themes.
+He performed songs for series like He-Man and the Masters of the Universe, Zoids, Keroro, and Io credo in me (Beyblade), while D'Avena sang themes for Mirmo and Hamtaro.
+The two also performed duets for the themes of Gadget e i Gadgettini, Pokémon Advanced, and Zip e Zap.